docker-archive/dcus-hol-2017/docker-cloud/README.md

 ![](./images/power_socket.jpg)

-Now that you've got Docker Cloud linked to your GitHub account We'll start by forking a demo repo.
+Now that you've got Docker Cloud linked to your GitHub account we'll start by forking a demo repo.

 1. In your web browser navigate to <a href="https://github.com/Cloud-Demo-Team/voting-demo.git"> https://github.com/Cloud-Demo-Team/voting-demo.git</a>.